sbgadhwala/ST558_Project2/README.md

 ```

 ![](README_files/figure-gfm/barplot-1.png)<!-- -->

+From the plot it seems that in most of the regions, the CME events
+occurred with a low half angle.
+In some of the zones, some types of
+events did not take place, for example; no type “R” events took place in
+North-East zone.
+Such insights are useful when making predictions or
+developing machine learning models.

 Lastly, I took the dates (time-stamp) of events, and extracted months
 and years from them, and plotted histograms for the count of CME events